-A painting about migration, ‘tagging’, eyes in portraits that follow you and birds following magnetic fields.
+A painting about migration, ‘tagging’, eyes in portraits that follow you around the room, and birds following magnetic fields.

 Headline components are as follows: